-In formulating their compliance procedures governing gifts and entertainment, organizations should be aware of a variety of risks—from conflicts of interest, to bribery, to regulations governing interactions with certain customers (e.g., governments) or that impact specific industries (such as the pharmaceutical industry).
+In formulating their compliance procedures governing gifts and entertainment, organizations should be aware of a variety of risks—from conflicts of interest to bribery to regulations governing interactions with certain customers (e.g., governments) or that impact specific industries (such as the pharmaceutical industry).
 They should also be alert to the fact that both their suppliers and customers likely have gifts and entertainment policies of their own.

 In attempting to understand the risks related to gifts and entertainment, it is helpful to consider how different types of risks arise for different categories of employees.
 As a general matter, risks related to gifts and entertainment tend to be higher for higher-level employees, those who have responsibility for procurement, those in sales, and those employees or agents who deal with government officials.
-In other words, those employees who create the greatest risks in this area are those who have the discretion to make decisions on behalf of the company (decisions that could be influenced by gifts and entertainment) and those who could violate criminal laws or the policies of business partners in the provision of gifts and entertainment.
+In other words, those employees who create the greatest risks in this area are those who have the discretion to make decisions on behalf of the company (decisions that could be influenced by gifts and entertainment) and those who could violate criminal laws, regulations, or the policies of business partners in the provision of gifts and entertainment.